open-ephys/commutator-docs/_sources/coax-commutator/user-guide/saving-settings.rst.txt

 Saving Settings
 **********************************************
-The enabled state, LED, motor speed and, and motor acceleration parameters, whether changed via the remote or manual interface, are saved automatically in non-volatile memory each time they are changed.
+The enabled state, LED state, motor speed, and motor acceleration settings, whether changed via the remote or manual interface, are saved automatically in non-volatile memory each time they are changed.
 The device will start in the same state it was last used.
-No action to save settings between sessions.
+No action is required by the user.